tgyeltshen/tgyeltshen.github.io/_teaching/2014-spring-teaching-1.md

 ## Study Designs

-## Measures of Association, Confounding and Effect Modification
+## Measures of Association, Confounders and Effect Modifiers

+## Errors (Random Errors, Bias and Confounding in Epidemiological Studies)

+## Outbreak Investigation